teorema-ai/datablocks/README.md

 # DESIGN
-* We build blocks and read blocks, which under the hood may be broken up into batches . and written one shard at a time.
+* We build blocks and read blocks, which under the hood are examined one shard at a time, . and the missing shards are assembled into subblocks (batches), built one batch at a time, . and written one shard at a time.
   .
 Shards are necessary to resume partial builds or combine overlapping blocks.
   .
 Distinction between block/batch/shard appears only when SCOPE variables are of type BATCH, which means, they encapsulate multiple shards in one serial build.
 * Futures throw contained exceptions upon `result()`, Responses do not [#TODO: should they?]

-* Request -> evaluate -> Response [-> Report -> Transcript]
+* Request -> evaluate -> Response [[-> Report -> Transcript] ... [-> Report -> Transcript]]
     .
 Request used for static graph definition
     .
 Task used for dynamic pool functionality implementation . `Request.evaluate(self) -> Response(request) {
 	    self._args_responses, self._kwargs_responses = \
             Request.evaluate_args_kwargs(request.args, request.kwargs)
       }
+    .
+Report is an instantaneous stateless snapshot of Response.
+Different reports taken at different stages of the Request/Response lifecycle will be different and remain constant.
     `
     . `pool.evaluate(request)`  will send the whole subtree under `request` to pool and evaluate it there . some subtrees may live on different pools, so their evaluation will trigger transfers of requests to those pools